The Nowicki Lab at Duke University |

 Clara Howell

 Graduate Student Clara is interested in sexual signaling, cognitive ability, and brain development.
-For her thesis, she is investigating whether male song serves as an honest signal of sickness in swamp sparrows.
+Her thesis investigates whether male song serves as an honest signal of sickness in swamp sparrows.
 She previously obtained a Masters Degree studying the effects of heat stress on avian cognition with Dr. Liz Derryberry at the University of Tennessee. |

 |